Symfony tutorial for beginners

 If you messed up with something, don't worry.
 You can delete those files and do it again.
 If you still struggle, check this link.
 It's a full project, so you can find those files.

-Ok great, we have our entity in place, but they before we move on we need to create an actual database schema.
+Ok great, we have our entity in place, but before we move on we need to create an actual database schema.

 Create a new MySQL database: